a-trost/atrostdotcom/src/posts/faster-html-and-css-with-emmet/index.md

 ### Now Go Practice

-Hopefully some of these Emmet commands are new to you.
-You might not know them at first, but practice with them so that you begin to commit them to memory.
+Hopefully, some of these Emmet commands are new to you.
+You might not know them at first but practice with them so that you begin to commit them to memory.
 A bit of struggle in the beginning is going to pay dividends over your career.